scottfalbo/reading-notes/README.md

 2. No one starts out knowing anything and failure should be embraced as a learning experience.
 3. Learning is not a competition and I should not be intemidated by other's success.

-My name is **Scott Falbo.**  I live in Seattle with my wife and four cats :smiley_cat: .
+My name is **Scott Falbo.**  I live in Seattle with my wife and four cats.
 I am a software developer in training at Code Fellows.
 <br />
 You can find my GetHub profile via the link below:
 <br />